blouyakis/emt_basic/module_3_test.md

 ### Q53 🟢
 **Front**
-Role of health-care workers in newly recognized infectious-disease crises:
+What role do health care workers play in handling public crises related to newly recognized infectious diseases?
 · Report directly to public media
 · **Implement CDC & public-health guidance to reduce spread**
 · Determine the microbe in local lab